isabella232/docs.devo.ps/source/manual/profile.md

     Where {IP_ADDRESS} is the IP address of your server.
 You can retrieve this information either using the [CLI](/manual/cli#usage) (see the `devops info` command) or using the Web UI on the details page of your node.
 You can also use the [CLI](/manual/cli#usage)'s `devops ssh` command.

-*If you don't have an SSH key, we recommend you check ou the GitHub's page on [generating SSH keys](https://help.github.com/articles/generating-ssh-keys).*
+*If you don't have an SSH key, we recommend you check out the GitHub's page on [generating SSH keys](https://help.github.com/articles/generating-ssh-keys).*

 ## Providers